ErfanRasti/arch-setup/README.md

 ### OnlyOffice

-Another proper option (but not open source) is onlyoffice:
+Another proper option (and also open source) is onlyoffice:

 ```bash
 paru -S onlyoffice-bin